Amiga Fast File System: FFS Modes

+Note: Both LNFS-modes are not forward compatible with earlier versions of FFS, even if the release itself is backwards compatible to former FFS-releases.

 However, despite eventually obtaining additional features and ultimately the ability to use the long filenames, by the time these additions were made, FFS already compared very poorly to other available filesystems on the platforms it was available for.
 Apart from these extra DOSTypes, there are little or no functional difference between FFS and FFS2 (although some older non-specified bugs may have been dealt with) and should still not be used except for legacy purposes.
 Disk validation is still necessary in FFS2 (and may still result in data loss) just as it was on FFS, despite early beliefs to the contrary.

 In September 2018, Hyperion Entertainment released Amiga OS 3.1.4 build upon the Amiga OS 3.1 source.
 It included an updated FastFileSystem V46 within the Kickstart ROM.
 The V46 FFS natively supports the APIs for TD_64, NSD, and/or the classic 32-bit TD_ storage-calls.
 This lets the Amiga OS v3.x use and boot from large media (>4GB) natively, and support >2GB partition sizes.

 In July 2019, an additional file-based update to FFS was contained in the 3.1.4.1 update.
 In May 2021, an updated Amiga OS 3.2 was released and provided a matching ROM-based V47 FFS update which gained a few minor features and fixes.